 St. Louis, MO

-In a damaging report released by Kaiser Health News on Friday, the FDA supposedly has created and expanded a “vast and hidden repository of reports on device-related injuries and malfunctions.”
+In a damaging report released by Kaiser Health News, the FDA supposedly had created and expanded a “vast and hidden repository of reports on device-related injuries and malfunctions.”
 Included in that hidden database are reports of injuries or deaths caused by surgical staplers.

 Used in “gastrointestinal, gynecologic, thoracic, and many other surgeries”, surgical staplers are used both externally and internally.
 Removable skin staples, for external use, “close wounds under high tension, including wounds on the scalp or the trunk of the body.”
 Internally, surgical staples “deliver compatible staples to internal tissues during surgery.”

 But, thousands of reports of surgical staplers malfunctioning during surgery have been recorded.
 In one such instance, a surgical stapler misfired during a man’s liver surgery, severing a vein.
 CPR was performed for 22 minutes.
 The individual was in a coma for two weeks, and when he woke, he was unable to walk.
 His surgical stapler injury story is one of many – men and women injured or killed by surgical stapler malfunctions.